-- 1.Go to the Diagnostics tab and check the option to plot confidence or prediction bands. - 2.Go to the Range tab of the nonlinear regression dialog. - 3.
+- 1. Go to the Diagnostics tab and check the option to plot confidence or prediction bands. - 2.
+Go to the Range tab of the nonlinear regression dialog. - 3.
 Check the option to create a table of XY coordinates.
 This table will include the confidence or prediction bands. - 4.
 When viewing the results, expand the results sheet in the navigator and go to the page labeled 'Curve'.
 For each X value, you'll see the y value and the distance the confidence or prediction curve is above and below that value.

-Why won't Prism plot confidence or prediction bands?
+Situations where Prism can't plot confidence or prediction bands